Thelma Dumpit-Murillo: Career

 Dumpit was in broadcast media for more than 20 years.
 She started her career as editorial assistant at the government station MBS (now PTV).
 In 1987, Dumpit moved to Chicago, Illinois, where she anchored The Philippine Reports, a weekly news show broadcast in the Midwest.
 She resumed her broadcasting career in PTV upon returning to the Philippines in 1992.

-In October 1995, Dumpit was hired by the Associated Broadcasting Company to lead its news team as anchor of Balitang Balita, an early evening newscast and two years later, she became the anchor of the late night newscast The Big News replacing Tina Monzon-Palma as the lead anchor due to her transfer to ABS-CBN's The World Tonight after Loren Legarda decided to leave the newscast when she ran and won as senator in the 1998 elections.
+In October 1995, Dumpit was hired by the ABC 5 (now TV5) to lead its news team as anchor of Balitang Balita, an early evening newscast and two years later, she became the anchor of the late-night newscast The Big News replacing Tina Monzon-Palma as the lead anchor due to her transfer to ABS-CBN's The World Tonight after Loren Legarda decided to leave the newscast when she ran and won as senator in the 1998 elections.
 Palma took Legarda's chair.
 After four years as its senior news anchor, Dumpit negotiated for a change in the terms and conditions of her work status and when her contract was not renewed in October 1999, she sent a letter to Jose Javier, vice president for news and public affairs of ABC, stating that she considered this a constructive dismissal of her services.
 On December 20, 1999 Dumpit filed a complaint against the company for illegal constructive dismissal and demanded payment for alleged damages.
 After the initial dismissal of the complaint by the Labor Arbiter, the National Labor Relations Commission (NLRC) reversed the decision and ruled in favor of reinstatement and payment of 2.6 million pesos for back wages.
 Following the NLRC appeal, ABC filed a petition to the Court of Appeals.
 The appellate court ruled on January 30, 2004 that NLRC committed a grave abuse of indiscretion and reversed the NLRC's ruling.
 After almost eight years, on June 8, 2007 the appellate court decision and the subsequent resolution denying the motion for reconsideration were reversed and set aside by a landmark ruling of the Supreme Court of the Philippines.
 The Supreme Court affirmed NLRC's decision that Dumpit was a regular employee of ABC and that the company's actions constituted illegal dismissal.
-The decision ruled that Dumpit was to be reinstated to her position as ABC 5 news anchor without lost to seniority and to be awarded almost three million pesos to cover backwages and benefits due a regular employee and for moral damages.
+The decision ruled that Dumpit was to be reinstated to her position as ABC 5 news anchor without lost to seniority and to be awarded almost three million pesos to cover back wages and benefits due a regular employee and for moral damages.